The big 4 emotions of the change curve

 - Fear is followed by anger.
 This can be an overt expression of frustration or pushback, it can also be quiet and unexpressed.
 People have different relationships with anger and what they perceive to be an appropriate expression of this emotion.
 That's especially true in the workplace and as a result of specific cultural influences.

-- Finally, people start to express forms of glad.
+- Finally, people start to express feelings of glad.
 This looks like asking questions, being curious, trying new ways of working/behaviors, and having more hopefulness about the future.
 It's also the longest part of the curve to counterbalance the "negative" emotions.
 (They're all necessary!
-Which is why I say it's not about which method but that you persist through the process.)
+Which is why I say it's not about which management method but that you persist through the process.)

 This emotional pattern is consistent.
 There are several other things I've observed over the years: